 5. Encouraging Self-efficacy – an important aspect of any transformation is a person’s belief that the power to change is within their control.
 Counselors help individuals understand they possess the necessary skills to achieve their goals.

 Motivational Enhancement Therapy Help With Recovery

 Though variations exist based on individual needs, Motivational Enhancement Therapy generally takes just a few weeks to complete.

-For the first two sessions, clients are encouraged to bring a trusted family member of friend to the sessions.
-The presence of a confidant very often helps a client to be more honest with both the therapist and their self.
+For the first two sessions, clients are encouraged to bring a trusted family member or friend to the sessions.
+The presence of a confidant very often helps a client be more honest with both the therapist and themselves.

 Data about the effectiveness of MET’s ability to increase a person’s desire for positive change continues to pile up.
 The first clinical research came in 1993 with Project Match, a National Institutes of Health study that compared MET to 12-Step Facilitation Therapy and Cognitive Behavioral Coping Skills.